 Not only is Wales an increasingly attractive base for start-ups, but it’s also home to the technology centres of globally recognised brands such as Aston Martin, Airbus, Thales, BT and Sony.

-In the world of tech, there is always something you can learn from someone else.
-Don’t underestimate the incredible support available from the entrepreneurial ecosystem
+In the world of tech, there is always something you can learn from other businesses.
+Don’t underestimate the incredible support available from the entrepreneurial ecosystem.

 Start networking with other tech experts and those who have been in the industry longer than you.
 You will be pleasantly surprised at the valuable lessons you will get from their experience.
 Always be on the lookout for partnerships, as this will help you keep up with the ever-changing business environment.